-- Enabling eye tracking in the Gaze Provider
+- Enabling eye tracking in the Gaze Provider attached to the camera

 - Editing the Visual Studio solution's capabilities to allow eye tracking in the built application

 Add the Eye Tracking Target component to target objects.
 To allow an object to respond to eye gaze events, we'll need to add the EyeTrackingTarget component on each object that we want to interact with by using eye gaze.
 Add this component to each of the nine 3D objects that are part of the grid collection.
-Tip: Select multiple items in the hierarchy to bulk-add the EyeTrackingTarget component.

 Add in the ability to “blip target” that is being gazed at upon select by air-tap or saying “select”.
-Similar to Step 4, we want to trigger EyeTrackingTutorialDemo>BlipTarget() by assigning it to the game object’s Select() field of the EyeTrackingTarget component as shown in the figure below.
+Similar to Step 4, we want to trigger EyeTrackingTutorialDemo>BlipTarget() by assigning it to the game object’s Select() field of the EyeTrackingTarget component, as shown in the figure below.
 With this now configured, you will notice a slight blip in the game object whenever you trigger a select action, such as air-tap or the voice command “select”.